docker/docs/content/single-sign-on/users-faqs.md

 No, we don't differentiate the two in product.

-### Is employee information visible in Docker Hub?
+### Is user information visible in Docker Hub?

 All Docker accounts have a public profile associated with their namespace.
-If you don't want employee information (for example, full name) to be visible, you can remove those attributes from your SSO and SCIM mappings.
+If you don't want user information (for example, full name) to be visible, you can remove those attributes from your SSO and SCIM mappings.
 Alternatively, you can use a different identifier to replace a user's full name.